Ted Kurdyla: 1990s

-2000 to present
+2000s

 Kurdyla continued working as executive producer of both film and television, beginning with the war drama Tigerland, directed by Joel Schumacher, and then the Bette Midler/Nathan Lane comedy Isn't She Great, both in 2000.
 In 2002, Kurdyla was executive producer for Schumacher's Phone Booth, starring Colin Farrell.
 From 2003–2005, Kurdyla produced two television mini-series for the USA Network: Helen of Troy (2003) and Spartacus (2004).
 In 2005, Kurdyla produced and directed World S.U.M.O.
 Challenge: Battle of the Giants for the ESPN network.

+2010s

 In 2010, Kurdyla entered the world of theater, teaming up with writer/director Charles Messina and serving as executive producer for the staged reading of the Vincent Gogliormella/Messina comedy 'Twas the Night Before a Brooklyn Christmas, which starred Mario Cantone and which was also directed by Messina.
 Later that year, Kurdyla executive produced a staged reading of the Messina penned and directed comedy A Room of My Own, starring Ralph Macchio, Cantone, and Gina Ferranti.
-In 2012, a play about the life of singer Dion DiMucci, in collaboration with the singer himself, is scheduled to debut in New York City, with Kurdyla serving as executive producer and with Messina signed on as writer and director.
+In 2011, a play titled The Wanderer about the life of Dion (in collaboration with the singer himself) was scheduled to debut in New York City, with Kurdyla serving as executive producer and Messina signed on as writer and director.

 Teaching career

-In the 1970s and 'early 80s, Kurdyla taught in the Matawan-Aberdeen Regional School District, where he directed the district's performing arts program.
+In the 1970s and early 1980s, Kurdyla taught in the Matawan-Aberdeen Regional School District, where he directed the district's performing arts program.
 He took a five-month leave in 1981, in the wake of a suit against the school board, which denied him an administrator position.
 He did not return to teaching when the leave was up.
 He also had taught in the district's Lloyd Road Middle School.